thieleke/dayclock/README.md

 * MHZ-19B is pretty touchy - read https://github.com/WifWaf/MH-Z19/blob/master/README.md for the details.
 * Superglue phreakmonkey's dayclock print to the niq_ro's 1602a stand print to make a nice integrated unit.
 Then stick down the DHT and MHZ-19B to the breadboard.
 There are some nice 3D prints on Thingiverse for the DHT models - I like https://www.thingiverse.com/make:679955 which, scaled up, also works well for the MHZ-19B sensor.

+HTTP - there are 3 views into the DayClock's data
+* HTTP: a webserver is running on the ESP that defaults to showing the current temperature/humidity/CO2 level/timestamp.
+This will either reload every 5 seconds for a non-Javascript browser or will update automatically.
+* /xml - this is a XML representation of the last sensor read values
+* /json - this is the same data as XML, provided in JSON format.
+This is also used by the default handler to automatically update the page.